Luton Borough Council

 If you disagree with the outcome, you can appeal to have it reviewed by a person in the normal way by responding to the notices.
 If the case has progressed to court proceedings you may only be able to address this in court.

-We do not send any information we collect about you outside the United Kingdom.
+We will not process data outside of the United Kingdom.

 You have the right to ask us to amend or delete your data as well transfer or limit its use.
 You also have the right to request a review of an automated decision where you think this is wrong.